lanalabs/LanaR/README.md

-# LanaR: API for LANA Process Mining
+# LanaR: API for Appian Process Mining
-This package provides an R API for [LANA Process Mining](https://www.lana-labs.com/en/).
+This package provides an R API for [Appian Process Mining](https://appian.com/products/platform/process-mining.html).

 **Attention**: This package is still in alpha state.
 Functions and parameters may be renamed and changed at any time.